+Step 1 Step 2 Step 3

+Services Approved Amount Provider Payment

 You receive covered services from a nonparticipating hospital or facility for urgent care, treatment of an accidental injury or medical emergency.

-The provider accepts

-BCBSM's payment as payment

-in full

-BCBSM sends payment minus your in-network cost share to the provider.
+The provider accepts BCBSM's payment as payment in full BCBSM sends payment minus your in-network cost share to the provider.

-The approved amount minus your in-network cost share for the treatment of an urgent care, emergency services or accidental injury.

-You pay:

-In-network deductible, coinsurances and copayments

-- Out-of-network cost-sharing requirements for the following services: - Covered services necessary to treat your condition as specified by state and federal law - The difference between what the provider charges and what we pay
+We pay for: You pay: You do not pay for: The approved amount minus your in-network cost share for the treatment of an urgent care, emergency services or accidental injury.
+In-network deductible, coinsurances and copayments Out-of-network cost-sharing requirements for the following services: Covered services necessary to treat your condition as specified by state and federal law The difference between what the provider charges and what we pay

-^{}See Surprise Billing in the General Conditions of Your Contract section for more information.
+See Surprise Billing in the General Conditions of Your Contract section for more information.